cresset-template/cresset/README.md

 This is the case even though AMP can be enabled without much hassle using the [HuggingFace Accelerate](https://github.com/huggingface/accelerate) or [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) libraries.
-The Accelerate library, in particular can be integrated into any pre-existing PyTorch project with only a few lines of code.
+The Accelerate library in particular can be integrated into any pre-existing PyTorch project with only a few lines of code.

 Even the novice who has only just dipped their toes into the mysteries